helium/HIP/0114-incentive-escrow-fund-for-subscriber-referrals.md

 ## Rationale and Alternatives

-An alternative would be for service providers to pay token rewards directly to network participants vs. using an incentive escrow fund.
-Depending on the regulatory framework governing crypto in the country where the service provider is domiciled this may involve varying levels of regulatory / compliance risk.
+An alternative would be for service providers to pay token rewards directly to network participants, instead of using an incentive escrow fund.
+Depending on the regulatory framework governing crypto in the country where the service provider is domiciled, this may involve varying levels of regulatory / compliance risk.

 ## Unresolved Questions